sass/libsass-python/CONTRIBUTING.rst

 Releasing
 ---------

-Here's a breif check list for releasing a new version:
+Here's a brief check list for releasing a new version:

 - Double check if the version is correctly bumped.
   You can bump the version by changing ``__version__`` in sass.py file.